belng/pure/docs/tooling.md

 The following commands are configured in this repository,

+1. `npm start` - start the node server (runs with `babel-node` in developement, and transpiles files on production)
 1. `npm test` - run tests with Jest
 2. `npm run flow` - typecheck files with Flow
 3. `npm run lint` - lint changed files with ESLint
 4. `npm run build` - build files with Webpack
-5. `npm run build-server` - start webpack development server to watch for changes and provide hot reloading
+5. `npm run clean` - clean all built files

 **NOTE:** You need at least Node v5.0.0 for these to work